verilator/verilator/docs/guide/warnings.rst

    ..
 TODO better example

-   Warns that a packed vector is declared with big endian bit numbering (i.e. [0:7]).
-Little endian bit numbering is now the overwhelming standard, and big numbering is now thus often due to simple oversight instead of intent.
+   Warns that a packed vector is declared with ascending bit range (i.e. [0:7]).
+Descending bit range is now the overwhelming standard, and ascending ranges are now thus often due to simple oversight instead of intent (a notable exception is the OpenPOWER code base).

-   It also warns that an instance is declared with big endian range (i.e. [0:7] or [7]) and is connected to an N-wide signal.
+   It also warns that an instance is declared with ascending range (i.e. [0:7] or [7]) and is connected to an N-wide signal.
-   The bits will likely be backward from what people may expect (i.e., instance [0] will connect to signal bit [N-1] not bit [0]).
+   The bits will likely be in the reversed order from what people may expect (i.e., instance [0] will connect to signal bit [N-1] not bit [0]).

    Ignoring this warning will only suppress the lint check; it will